chichilku/chichilku3/docs/map.md

 The gametiles are surrounded by + - and | to better work with spaces

-A sample map could look like this:
+A sample gametiles file could look like this:

 gametiles.txt
 ```